 Advances in generator technology make natural gas generators an attractive option to achieve both continuous power and make strides toward corporate sustainability commitments.
 Natural gas is the cleanest burning of the fossil fuels, is readily available in most locations, and is more cost-efficient than diesel.
 Renewable natural gas (biogas) is another low-emission option that’s more sustainable since it can be endlessly sourced from trash, livestock operations, and wastewater treatment plants

 On premise energy storage can provide back-up power in the case of a grid outage, balance the volatility of distributed renewable energy, and shave energy costs during times when utility rates peak.
-The zero-emission solution is great for sustainability account as battery technology has advanced and battery costs have decreased significantly in recent years.
+This zero-emission solution is viable since battery technology has advanced and battery costs have decreased significantly in recent years.

 Hydrogen Fuel Cell Generation